Paphos

-The current city of Paphos lies on the Mediterranean coast, about 50 km west of Limassol (the biggest port on the island), both of which are connected by the A6 highway.
-Paphos International Airport is the country's second-largest airport, and is a gateway to western and southern Cyprus.
-The city has a subtropical-Mediterranean climate, with the mildest temperatures on the island.
+The modern city of Paphos lies on the Mediterranean coast, about 50 km west of Limassol, the island's largest port; the two cities are connected by the A6 highway.
+Paphos International Airport is the country's second-largest airport, and serves as a gateway to western and southern Cyprus.
+The city has a subtropical-Mediterranean climate, and experiences the mildest temperatures on the island.

-In 1980, Paphos was included on the UNESCO World Heritage List for its ancient architecture, mosaics, and ancient religious importance.
-It was selected as a European Capital of Culture for 2017 along with Aarhus.
+Paphos was counted as one of the "city-kingdoms of Cyprus" in antiquity.
+UNESCO inscribed the ruins of ancient Paphos as a World Heritage Site in 1980 under criterion (iii) for its unique testimony to a vanished civilization and criterion (vi) for its direct association with events or traditions of outstanding universal value.
+The Paphos World Heritage Site is managed by the Cyprus Department of Antiquities.